Agricultural Economics Department Extension Specialists

 Specialty area: Agricultural Business

-Allan Gray’s research interests are agribusiness management, strategic planning, decision making in uncertain environments and simulation.
+Allan Gray’s research interests include agribusiness management, strategic planning, decision-making in uncertain environments and simulation.
 He also works on the Large Commercial Producer Survey, conducted every five years by the center, which explores the attitudes and buying behaviors of large commercial producers.
 In addition, Allan has researched the management implications of real-options thinking, the risks and returns to alternative vertical business relationships and the human capital constraints of agribusinesses.

 Agricultural Economics